 The origin of the wefts can impact the installation, texture, styling and maintenance.
 The most popular hair extensions come from Russia, India, China, Malaysia and Brazil.

 Extensions from Hair & Compounds come from temples near Chennai, India, where our production house is located.
-Residents come to the temple as part of a ritual to cut off their hair in return for good favor from a Hindu god.
-We purchase hair from the temple, knowing the cost goes toward supporting the community through lodging, food and other necessary resources.
+Residents in India go to temples as part of a ritual to cut off their hair in return for good favor from Hindu gods, according to a 2016 article from BBC News.

 Where Our Ethically-Sourced